 A few common running injuries include:

 Shin Splints : “ Shin splints” is a term to describe pain and swelling in the front of the lower leg.
-The pain usually appears after and is aggravated by repetitive activities such as running or walking.
+The pain usually appears during or after and is aggravated by repetitive activities such as running or walking.
 Contributing causes are flat feet, calf tightness, improper training techniques, worn out or improper shoes/sneakers, as well as running or walking on uneven surfaces.
 The inflammation in the shin results from the repeated pull of a muscle in the leg from the shin bone (tibia).
 Left untreated, shin splints can cause fracturing to the tibia.

 Plantar Fasciitis : Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
 In this condition, the fascia first becomes irritated and then inflamed, resulting in heel pain.
 People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they have been sitting for long periods of time.
 After a few minutes of walking, the pain decreases because walking stretches the fascia.
 For some people, the pain subsides but returns after spending long periods of time on their feet.